ThiagoSchetini/manjaro-architect-guide/README.md

-# Manjaro Architect Guide
+# Manjaro Architect install guide

-A installation guide of Archlinux Manjaro distro using the Manjaro Architect Advanced tool!

-This guide is focused on performance and security with some additional packages for developers, specialy for data engineers.

-Requires some hardware background and basic shell commands knowledge.
+Under the hood, the *Manjaro Architect* is an *Arch Linux* and the most clean *Manjaro* option.

+Here you're gonna find Nvidia fan control, system sensors, docker, advanced system configs and packages for development and gaming.

-### Prepare the instalation
+### Prepare USB key to install

-Create your Architect pen driver installer: https://manjaro.org/downloads/official/architect/
+Create your *Architect* pen drive installer: *https://manjaro.org/downloads/official/architect/*

-Use UEFI only (on your BIOS), boot the pen drive and start:
+Set UEFI only on your BIOS (Use UEFI only please!).

+Boot the pen drive and start the installation.

+### Prepare the installation after the boot

-#### [?]
-Partition Disk
+#### Partition Disk (installation menu option)

-Choose Automatic partitioning on your sda (it creates the boot + root parts) or use *parted* on manual mode if you have knowledge.
+Choose Automatic partitioning on your sda/nvme (it creates the boot + root partitions).

 Automatic is enough and perfect!
+It does the correct format and size for each one.

-#### [?]
-Mount Partitions
+#### Mount Partitions (installation menu option)

-Mount root partition:
+Mount root partition (for system files):

 	sda2 (or nvme02)
 	format ext4
 	options relatime (or none)
 	swap none (If you need swap, use swap file option)

-Mount UEFI partition:
+Mount UEFI partition (for boot files):

 	sda1 (or nvme01)
 	mountpoint on /boot (for systemd-boot)

-#### [?]
-Installer Mirrorlist

-Choose: Rank Mirrors by speed

-#### [?]
-Refresh Pacman Keys

-Run it (good idea).

-#### [?]
-Pacman cache
+#### (optional) Keys and cache

-Choose Yes (save some time on installation).
+On *Pacman Keys* menu option run refresh pacman keys.

+Then on *Pacman Cache* menu option choose *yes* to save some time on installation.

-### Start
+### Start the Installation!

-#### [1] Install Manjaro Desktop
+#### Install Manjaro Desktop (installation menu option)

 Choose: